PD Dr. Pascal Mark Gygax receives the Swiss Science Prize Marcel Benoist 2024

 Award ceremony of the Swiss science prizes now in the Federal Palace

-The Swiss Science Prizes Marcel Benoist and Latsis will be presented in the National Council Chamber on 7 November 2024.
+The Swiss Science Prizes Marcel Benoist and Latsis were presented in the National Council Chamber on 7 November 2024.

 More